-Our task today is to find the best graphics cards under $300.
+Our task today is to find the best GPUs under $300.
 The GPU is an essential pillar for gaming, graphic design, and general content creation, but needn’t cost the world.

 These are components built under great architectures and materials that cut costs by dimming down the performance.